-Perhaps one of the most controversial and potentially dangerous psychological diagnoses is the so-called "Multiple Personality Disorder" (MPD), which was reclassified as "Dissociative Identity Disorder" (DID) in previous version of the DSM (i.e., the Diagnostic and Statistical Manual of Mental Disorders, 4th.
-Edition; better known as the DSM-IV, and retained in the current edition, the DSM-5).
+Perhaps one of the most controversial and potentially dangerous psychological diagnoses is the so-called "Multiple Personality Disorder" (MPD), which was reclassified as "Dissociative Identity Disorder" (DID) in the previous version of the DSM (i.e., the Diagnostic and Statistical Manual of Mental Disorders, 4th Edition, better known as the DSM-IV) and retained in the current edition, the DSM-5.

 Briefly, MPD or DID involves several features, chief of which is the presence of two or more distinct identities or personality states, each with its own enduring pattern of thinking, perceiving and relating.
 In the vast majority of these cases, there is a reported history of extreme anxiety, usually stemming from traumatic abuse or neglect.

-In suspected cases of MPD or DID, at least two of these identities or personality states (sometimes referred to as "alters") recurrently take control of the person's behavior who is then unable to recall important personal information that is too extensive to be explained by ordinary forgetfulness.
+In suspected cases of MPD or DID, at least two of these identities or personality states (sometimes referred to as "alters") recurrently take control of the person's behavior.
+The person is then unable to recall important personal information that is too extensive to be explained by ordinary forgetfulness.

 The fact that the mental health establishment reclassified MPD as DID indicates that the very concept of the disorder is unstable, open to debate, and hard to pin down.
 Nevertheless, there are some mental health practitioners who seem almost married to the diagnosis and claim that dozens of their clients are suffering from the condition.
 Indeed, I know of one psychiatrist who dedicates her practice to DID cases and claims the number of people suffering from it in the general population is huge.

-Now I am not denying that people can have strange, disconnected, amnesic and fragmented experiences, nor am I totally decrying the diagnosis of DID.
-It is possible that some unfortunate people who suffered through horrendous abuse, neglect, or trauma may indeed suffer from some malady resembling this condition.
+Now, I am not denying that people can have strange, disconnected, amnesic, and fragmented experiences, nor am I totally decrying the diagnosis of DID.
+It is possible that some unfortunate people who have suffered through horrendous abuse, neglect, or trauma may indeed suffer from some malady resembling this condition.

-Still, before placing the label MPD or DID on someone, other more rational explanations for the behavior must be ruled out, such as serious medical or severe neurological conditions, drug intoxication, or perhaps more credible psychological disturbances such as Post-traumatic Stress Disorder, Factitious Disorder, Malingering, or extreme Personality Disorders.
-The bottom line:
+Still, before placing the label MPD or DID on someone, other more rational explanations for the behavior must be ruled out, such as serious medical or severe neurological conditions (e.g., seizure disorders), drug intoxication, or perhaps more credible psychological disturbances such as Post-Traumatic Stress Disorder, psychoses, Factitious Disorder, Malingering, or extreme Personality Disorders.

-• MPD or DID is not a widespread or common disorder despite the insistence of some practitioners and if it does actually exist it is most likely due to a profound neurological illness not a psychiatric condition.
+The bottom line: Based on the evidence I've seen, MPD or DID is not a widespread or common disorder—despite the insistence of some practitioners.
+If it does actually exist, it is most likely due to a profound neurological illness, not a psychiatric condition.

 Remember: Think well, act well, feel well, be well!